January 2018 - November 2018

 During the summer of 2018, I completed my second research project as an undergraduate at Mount Holyoke College.
-Throughout this time I worked with Professor Spencer Smith in his lab at Mount Holyoke where we used mathematical and computational methods to explore the behavior of fluid systems.
+Throughout this time I worked with Spencer Smith in his lab at Mount Holyoke College where we used mathematical and computational methods to explore the behavior of fluid systems.
 There are a few different projects that are conducted in his lab, which I spent some time exploring during the Spring 2018 semester before beginning my project over the summer.

-Throughout the summer, Spencer and I worked on developing a program that analyzed the fractal properties of an image, particularly the fractal dimension, that would be used on the images we create from paper marbling.
+Throughout the summer, Spencer and I worked on developing a program that analyzed the fractal properties of an image, particularly the fractal dimension, that would be used on the images we created from paper marbling.
 Additionally, we spent two days in the paper marbling studio creating images by experimenting with the viscosity of the solution the paints are dripped on to, and the number of times we dragged the comb through the paints.
 The result was a collection of beautiful marbling images, most of which we ran through the program that was written to analyze them.
-The result from our analysis of the images was the conclusion that the images created from paper marbling have fractal properties to them.
+The result from our analysis of the images was the conclusion that the images created from paper marbling do have fractal properties to them.

 To present these findings, I created a research poster which I presented at the Mount Holyoke College SPS Summer Research Poster Session in September 2018.
 This project also led me to the APS Division of Fluid Dynamics Conference which took place in Atlanta Georgia in November 2018.
-At this conference I presented my poster at the technical poster session, and attended some talks on various applications of fluid dynamics.
+At this conference I presented my poster at the technical poster session and attended some talks on various applications of fluid dynamics.

-I have shared this poster below, which goes over some background information on paper marbling and fractals, then discusses the theory behind the project, which was inspired by a paper cited in the poster.
+I have shared this poster below, which goes over some background information on paper marbling and fractals, then discusses the theory behind the project which was inspired by a paper cited in the poster.
 It also outlines the processes we used to create the marbling images, and analyze the images using a program written in Python.
-Finally, it discusses the results of the projects as well as possibilities for future work.
+Finally, it discusses the results of the project as well as possibilities for future work.

-A full sized version of the poster can be viewed by clicking on the image.
+A full-sized version of the poster can be viewed by clicking on the image.

-For more information on the professional paper marblers we worked with please visit Chena River Marblers on their website by clicking here
+For more information on the professional paper marblers we worked with, please visit Chena River Marblers on their website by clicking here